 #DIVIDED

-Not to visit a club in Tel Aviv or visit Bethlehem for religious reasons,
+Not to visit a club in Tel Aviv or to go sightseeing in Bethlehem for religious reasons,

-but to built my own image of what Israel really has become after all those years of conflict.
+but to build my own understanding of what Israel has become after all those years of conflict.

-I felt, too much is told in a western point of view.
+I felt that too much is told from a Western point of view.

-Particularly as a German, it is a topic I want to know about first hand,
+Particularly as a German, it’s a topic I want to experience firsthand,

 I traveled there for the purpose of traveling.